thomasloven/lovelace-card-mod/README.md

 You'll need to adjust that path according to where you have installed `card-mod.js`.
 If you installed through HACS, this is probably `/hacsfiles/lovelace-card-mod/card-mod.js`.

+Any resource definitions automatically added by HACS can be kept as is even after adding `extra_module_url`.

 ## Quick start

 - Open your card in the GUI editor